Play-Grow Creations:

 Creative Director

-Eri (she/her) is a multi-arts producer, designer, and performer dedicated to creating inclusive spaces where people can express their true selves and connect through play, creativity, and community.
+Eri (they/them) is a multi-arts producer, designer, and performer dedicated to creating inclusive spaces where people can express their true selves and connect through play, creativity, and community.
 With a background spanning health, design, and performance, Eri brings a distinctive ability to merge artistic innovation with personal growth and sustainability.
-With training in costume and fashion design, she founded Costume Courtesan—an upcycled costume studio set within a Dr Seuss–inspired art installation wonderland, built with 80% recycled materials.
+With training in costume and fashion design, she founded Costume Courtesan, an upcycled costume studio set within a Dr Seuss–inspired art installation wonderland, built with 80% recycled materials.
 Eri co-created the space with artist-carpenter Mark Rennwald and lighting designer Nathan Power.

 Eri’s creative work extends across Melbourne’s festival and performance landscape, including roles as Stage Manager, Decor Lead, and Performer with theme camps like Kamp Kraken and Syncity.
 She was part of the team behind the Kraken Submarine art car, has coordinated décor for multiple festivals, and continues to perform as a burlesque performer and storyteller.
 At Giddy Garden, Eri weaves this experience into producing participatory, multi-arts events, employing artists across various disciplines.